montagejs/collections/README.md

 `Object.isObject(value)` tests whether it is safe to attempt to access properties of a given value.

-`Object.is(a, b)` compares objects for exact identity and is a good alternative to `Object.equals` in many collections.
+`Object.is(x, y)` compares objects for exact identity and is a good alternative to `Object.equals` in many collections.

 `Object.getValueOf(value)` safely and idempotently returns the value of